bogdanalexe90/hueMotionSensor/README.md

 Very snappy, works better than original smartthings motion sensor (even if the DTH runs in the cloud) having no delay or sleep time for reporting the motion events.

 Also you can configure the following:
-* Motion duration in sec (duration between active and inactive events).
-Default is 10 sec (comming from the sensor)
 * Motion sensitivity (Low, Medium, High).
 Default is High

 **Temperature:**